stenionobres/AspNetCoreWebApiLab/README.md

 This project implements a basic example of **data shaping**.
 The parameters are sent by query string.

 The `Fields` parameter from [UsersResourceParameters](./AspNetCoreWebApiLab.Api/Models/V3/UsersResourceParameters.cs) class model is used in [IEnumerableExtensions](./AspNetCoreWebApiLab.Api/Tools/IEnumerableExtensions.cs) classes to **apply data shaping on Users API version 3**.

+## Pagination

+Pagination refers to getting partial results from an API.
+Imagine having millions of results in the database and having your application try to return all of them at once.
+This scenario causes extraneous network traffic.

+Moreover, every client has limited memory resources and it needs to restrict the number of shown results.
+Thus, we need a way to return a set number of results to the client in order to avoid these consequences.

+This project implements a basic example of **pagination**.
+The parameters are sent by query string.

+The `PageNumber` and `PageSize` parameters from [UsersResourceParameters](./AspNetCoreWebApiLab.Api/Models/V3/UsersResourceParameters.cs) class model is used in [PagedList](./AspNetCoreWebApiLab.Api/Tools/PagedList.cs) and [UsersResourceURI](./AspNetCoreWebApiLab.Api/Tools/UsersResourceURI.cs) classes to **apply pagination on Users API version 3**.

 ## References used